-We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.

-- Members who have a change in level of care (setting) will be allowed up to a onetime 31-day transition supply per drug.
-For example, members who: - Enter long-term care (LTC) facilities from hospitals are sometimes accompanied by a discharge list of medications from the hospital formulary with very short-term planning taken into account (often under 8 hours). - Are discharged from a hospital to a home. - End their skilled nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who need to revert to their Part D plan formulary. - o End a long-term care facility stay and return to the community.
+• Members who have a change in level of care (setting) will be allowed up to a one-time 31-day transition supply per drug.

+For example, members who:

+- Enter long-term care (LTC) facilities from hospitals are sometimes accompanied by a discharge list of medications from the hospital formulary with very short-term planning taken into account (often under 8 hours). - Are discharged from a hospital to a home. - End their skilled nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who need to revert to their Part D plan formulary. - End a long-term care facility stay and return to the community.

-If a member has more than one change in level of care in a month, the pharmacy will have to call Essence Healthcare to request an extension of the transition policy.
+If a member has more than one change in level of care in a month, the pharmacy will have to call Covenant Advantage to request an extension of the transition policy.

-For questions about a temporary supply, call Customer Service.
+For questions about a temporary supply, call Customer Service (phone numbers are printed on the back cover of this document).